microsoft/hi-ml/hi-ml-histopathology/README.md

 python ../hi-ml/src/health_ml/runner.py --model histopathology.DeepSMILECrck --cluster=training-nd24
 ```

 This should start an AzureML job in the AzureML workspace that you configured above via `config.json`.
 You may need to adjust the name of
 the compute cluster (`training-nd24` in the above example).

+### Conda environment

+If you start your jobs in the `hi-ml-histopathology` folder, they will automatically pick up the Conda environment file that is present in that folder.
+If you start your jobs in a different folder, you need to add the `--additional_env_files` option to point to the file `<repo_root>/hi-ml-histopathology/environment.yml`.

 ## Running histopathology tests